ResultadosDigitais/hellper/docs/CONFIGURING-GOOGLE.md

 ### Enabling Google Calendar API
 Access [API Library](https://console.developers.google.com/apis/library/calendar-json.googleapis.com), then click **Enable**.

+### Obtain your Google Calendar's ID
+If you don't need create a new google calendar go to step 6, otherwise follow the instructions bellow.

+1. On your computer, open [Google Calendar](https://calendar.google.com)
+2. At the left, next to **Other calendars** click **Add other calendars**
+3. Click **Create new calendar**
+4. Add a name and description for your calendar
+5. Click **Create calendar**
+6. In the Google Calendar interface, locate the **My calendars** area on the left
+7. Hover over the calendar you need and click the downward arrow
+8. A menu will appear.
+Click **Calendar settings**
+9. In the **Calendar Address** section of the screen, you will see your **Calendar ID**.
+It will look something like: `abcd1234@group.calendar.google.com`
+10. Paste the ID in your environment variable called: `HELLPER_GOOGLE_CALENDAR_ID`

 ## Setting environment variables
 Now you need to change these three variables: